 Know your audience’s favorite algorithms

-Social media traffic flows though different channels… and those channels operate using a series of incredibly complex algorithms.
-You need to devise strategies that activate those algorithms, so they start sending traffic to your video… not your competitor’s.
+Social media traffic flows through different channels… and those channels operate using a series of incredibly complex algorithms.
+You need to devise strategies that activate the algorithm so they start sending traffic to your video… not your competitor’s.

 Think about who you’re trying to reach in terms of age.
 Are you looking to reach Gen Zers?
 Millennials?
 Here are some stats to bear in mind when it comes to picking the right video platform to reach those two coveted digital audiences.